 There are miles of woodland paths and hidden trails to explore.
 Enjoy a family walk and let children’s imaginations run wild.
 Don’t forget to also keep a close eye out for the variety of birds, bats and bugs that live here, and if you're feeling adventurous, why not do a spot of bug hunting?

 At the blue marker post, turn right onto an avenue of lime trees.

 A wild woodland trail with a difference…around every corner you’ll find a new place to play and test your climbing, balancing and den building skills.
-Explore Clive’s Den big enough for the whole family and play the musical wooden chimes.
-Look out for signs on route that will lead you to this exciting trail.
+Look out for signs to the Play Trail on your right after you have turned onto Green Drive.

 End: Woodland car park, grid ref: SU909832

 - OS Map: Explorer 172 (Chiltern Hills East)

 This circular walk follows grass and stone studded earth footpaths through the woods.
 Largely level terrain with occasional gentle slopes.
 Suitable for all-terrain buggies.
 May get muddy in wet weather.
 Please note, Play Trail activities are situated off the paths.
 Dogs are welcome in our woodlands.